-All parents/caregivers have a responsibility to:-
+All parents/carers have a responsibility to:

-• watch for signs their child may be being bullied;

-- speak with someone on the staff at Kahibah Public School if they suspect their child is being bullied; and - instruct their children to "tell" if they are bullied.
+- Watch for signs their child may be being bullied. - Speak with someone on the staff at Kahibah Public School if they suspect their child is being bullied; and - Instruct their children to 'tell' if they are being bullied.

-To maintain a positive climate of respectful positive relationships where bullying is less likely to occur, our core values will be taught explicitly to ensure the following messages underpin all aspects of school life;
+To maintain a positive climate of respectful positive relationships where bullying is less likely to occur, our Core Values will be taught explicitly to ensure the following messages underpin all aspects of school life;